 Job shadowing and informational interviewing are great ways to get a first-hand perspective and more in-depth information about careers.
 Talk to your professors, family, and friends to see if you can identify anyone working in jobs that you are considering.
 The more people you can shadow and/or talk to, the better!WCU Shadows

-Getting involved on- or off-campus is a great way to explore your interests and skills, while building valuable experience to add on your resume.
+Getting involved on- or off-campus is a great way to explore your interests and skills, while building valuable experience to add to your resume.
 You can do this through part-time jobs, internships, volunteering, participating in student organizations, intramurals, and more!
-Here we list just a few of the ways you can get involved at WCU.
+Here we list just a few ways to get involved at WCU.

 Review the self-awareness section of our website for a variety of activities and information about career assessments offered at the Career Development Center.